DaveParillo/cisc192-reader/_sources/chapter2/operators.rst

     Percentage of the hour that has passed: 98

-Again the result is rounded down, but at least now the answer is approximately correct.
+Again the result is truncated, but at least now the answer is approximately correct.
 In order to get an even more accurate answer, we could use a different type of variable, called floating-point, that is capable of storing fractional values.